jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 **On 27 December 1948  at Jogjakarta **Victor defects into hills with friend of Emeria

-**Returning to 10 December 1988  at IPPHOS **Julia tells Victor that Emeria was just using him to get information about Spoor.
+**On 10 December 1988  at IPPHOS **Julia tells Victor that Emeria was just using him to get information about Spoor.

 **On 01 December 1988  at Julia Residence **Eddy explains he is retiring, but has arranged to keep his security clearance.
 He is doing